About | Disclaimer | Webmaster

 The calibration procedure used for the time stamp mechanism described here uses a repeated averaging period evaluation and reaches an accuracy of better than 0.05 ppm after about 100s.
 Thermal drifts can be captured reasonably well and can be applied without much delay.
 (Note: The declaration of ticks_per_second as a 64-bit float in the code snippet above enables the ticks_per_second to hold a number with an accuracy of 15 digits.
 A value of 3,579,545.12 Hz shows the 0.01 ppm accuracy in the last digit.)

 The use of QueryPerformanceCounter on multi-processor platforms implies that the call is made on the same processor all the time.
 The SetThreadAffinityMask API and its associated calls are used to ensure this.
+This rule only applies to systems using non invariant TSC hardware.
+The system analyzed in this chapter operates time services based on ACPI PM hardware.

 2.4.4.
 Is the CPU Time Stamp Counter an Alternative?